-- Click Filter Content in the top-right corner.
+- Select Filter Content on the top right.

-- Select the parameters by which to filter your content.
+- Select your options from the provided filters.
 These could include date range, content type, or tag, text, or link keywords, among others.

-- After configuring and applying a filter, click Save Filter in the top-right corner.
+- After creating and applying a filter, select Save Filter .

 - Enter a filter name.